theguega/neural-mpc/docs/main.typ

   caption: [Summary of model architectures and hyperparameters used during tuning.]
 ) <tab:model_configs>

-To approximate temporal awareness, we also implemented Sliding Window (SW) variants (W=5) across the four MLP architectures, using the same hidden layer parameters.
+To approximate temporal awareness, we also implemented Sliding Window variants (W=5) across the four MLP architectures, using the same hidden layer parameters.

 === Results Analysis
 #figure(